By: Alex Likholyot

 Image courtesy of Leica.

-The camera includes a time-of-flight 2D laser scanner with high accuracy and long range.
-The camera’s fisheye lens is calibrated for measurements and the combined 360° imagery and 2D laser point cloud data allow for not only constructing accurate floor plans, but also making measurements in 3D space without having a 3D mesh.
+The iGUIDE PLANIX camera system by Planitar features a 360° camera combined with a time-of-flight 2D laser scanner with a long range.
+The combined 360° imagery and 2D laser point cloud data allow for not only constructing accurate floor plans, but also making measurements in 3D space without having a 3D mesh.

 The camera data is processed through the iGUIDE platform to produce a 3D tour with floor plans and property measurements.

-Due to the long range of the lidar, the iGUIDE camera needs fewer camera positions to collect the necessary data and its onsite capture speed is about the same as with 360° cameras.
-A 3000 sqft home can be captured in 20 minutes.
+Due to the long range of the lidar, the iGUIDE camera needs fewer camera positions to collect the necessary data and its onsite capture speed is about the same as with 360° cameras while at the same time providing much more accurate measurement data for constructing floor plans.
+A 3000 sq ft home can be captured in 15 minutes.

 Image courtesy of iGUIDE.